-The VLMP works to promote and support citizen-based early detection efforts in areas of the state where such activities are currently lacking through a unique program called Invasive Plant Patrol Jump-Start.
+The LSM works to promote and support citizen-based early detection efforts in areas of the state where such activities are currently lacking through a unique program called Invasive Plant Patrol Jump-Start.
 The objectives of IPP Jump-Start are to:

-1) Organize a survey team (comprised primarily of seasoned volunteer Invasive Plant Patrollers, supported by VLMP staff) to conduct a comprehensive invasive aquatic plant screening survey and native plant inventory on the target waterbody; and
+1) Organize a survey team (comprised primarily of seasoned volunteer Invasive Plant Patrollers, supported by LSM staff) to conduct a comprehensive invasive aquatic plant screening survey and native plant inventory on the target waterbody; and

 2) To help “jump-start” a locally sustainable citizen-based monitoring program in the region through outreach, training, and more spontaneous forms of interaction between team members and the host community.